-After a hurricane, the FHCF will issue bonds when the FHCF's projected reimbursement payments exceed its cash resources.
+After a hurricane, the FHCF will issue bonds when its projected reimbursement payments exceed its cash resources.
 These bonds can be either taxable or tax-exempt.
 The primary source of revenue to pay off the bonds is emergency assessments on most property/casualty insurance premiums; workers' compensation, medical malpractice, accident and health, and federal flood insurance premiums are currently exempt from assessment.
 The maximum assessment percentage is 6 percent with respect to losses attributable to any one year and 10 percent with respect to losses from multiple years.

-For the 2018-2019 contract year, the total amount of property/casualty direct written premium potentially subject to assessment (the "assessment base") was \$46.8 billion.
+For the 2019-2020 contract year, the total amount of property/casualty direct written premium potentially subject to assessment (the "assessment base") was \$50.4 billion.